MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 Users deploying and configuring Azure Kubernetes Service on Azure Stack HCI need to have "Full Control" permission to create AD objects in the Active Directory container the server and service objects are created in.

 ## Get-AksHciLogs command may fail
-With large clusters the Get-AksHciLogs command may throw an exception, fail to enumerate nodes or will not generate c:\wssd\wssdlogs.zip output file.
+With large clusters the Get-AksHciLogs command may throw an exception, fail to enumerate nodes, or will not generate c:\wssd\wssdlogs.zip output file.
 This is because the PowerShell command to zip a file `Compress-Archive` has an output file size limit of 2 GB.
 This issue will be fixed in a future release.